85 people are interested

 - Pass a BCI (background check) and Child Abuse Registry screening

 - Make a one year minimum commitment.
-A CASA advocate visits with their assigned child once a week with a total time investment of 5-10 hrs. a month.
+A CASA advocate visits with their assigned child twice a month with a total time investment of 5-10 hrs a month.

 About Third District Office of Guardian ad Litem and CASA

 450 South State Street, W22, Salt Lake City, UT 84111, US